rust-corpus/qrates/docs/src/performance-tradeoffs.md

 Note: At the moment there is a restriction of at most one `RelationMap` per relation.

+**Warning**: The key for a `RelationMap` should be a primary key.
+If there are duplicate entries in the key column, only one row will be stored in the `RelationMap`.

 ### `DiskMap`/`DiskVec`

 Qrates provides alternative data structures to the `HashMap<K, V>` and `Vec<T>`: The `DiskMap<K, V>` and `DiskVec<T>`.